-The following non-audit services were provided by the entity's auditor, Ernst & Young Australia.
-The directors are satisfied that the provisions of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
-The nature and scope of each type of non-audit service provided means the auditor independence was not compromised.
+The following non-audit services were provided by the entity's auditor, Ernst & Young Australia and its network firms.
+The directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
+The nature and scope of each type of non-audit service provided means that auditor independence was not compromised.

-Ernst & Young Australia received or are due to receive \$17,500 for the provision of non-audit services relating to tax review services.
+Ernst & Young Australia and its network firms received or are due to receive the following amounts for the provision of non-audit services: